This simple beaded bracelet is a perfect beginner bracelet project.

-If like me, you have been making jewellery a while, you probably have lots of left over beads from other projects.
-Mixing beads of different colours and shapes together can look really great; the trick is to have a common colour palette or tone and then use some smaller beads that complement them to bring it all together.
+Knowing what beads to use in your beaded jewellery designs can be tricky when you are a beginner.
+Its tempting to use all the same beads, but mixing beads of different colours and shapes together can look really great!
+The trick is to have a common colour palette or tone and then use some smaller beads that complement them to bring it all together.
+I’ve gone for pastel toned beads, with a purple seed bead.

 You will need:

--Glass Beads, mine are from these Czech glass mixes and some size 10 seed beads
+-Mixed Glass Beads, mine are from these Czech glass mixes and some seed beads, any size will do.

 -Chain nose pliers and cutters